 Prevention therapy: This approach may benefit people experiencing migraines most days of the week.
 Prevention therapy may include lifestyle changes, medication to treat migraines and medication to prevent or suppress them.

 SphenoCath®: Methodist Fremont Health and Methodist Hospital offer this safe and minimally invasive procedure for the treatment of chronic migraines, headaches or facial pain.
 During the 15-minute treatment, a physician uses a soft, specially designed catheter to comfortably deliver medication that blocks the nerve signals that cause migraines and other head-related conditions.

 Strong pain medicine: There is sometimes a need for drugs like opioids or morphine, but we try to avoid this form of treatment at all costs.
 It’s important that you work with your primary care provider to develop a treatment plan before untreated migraine pain leads you to an emergency room or urgent care facility in need of strong drugs.

 Your Doctor Can Help

 You don’t have to fight this battle alone.
-While migraines are a common medical problem, your story is unique, and your primary care provider can help you take control.
+While migraines are a common medical problem, your situation is unique, and your primary care provider can help you take control.